Darbara Singh (murderer): Convictions and acquittals

-After his arrest, Darbara Singh was charged in 18 cases of abduction, rape and murder.
+After his arrest, Darbara Singh was charged with 18 cases of abduction, rape and murder.
 By the end of 2007, he was acquitted in three of these cases due to lack of sufficient evidence.

-On 7 January 2008, Judge Iqbal Singh Bajwa awarded him death sentence for murders of Khursheed and Ronku in 2004.
+On 7 January 2008, Judge Iqbal Singh Bajwa gave him a death sentence for the murders of Khursheed and Ronku in 2004.
 On 9 January, he was shifted from Jalandhar jail to the Patiala Central Jail for hanging.